51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 ## B2B Service Supplier

-If your service would be classed as a third-party in the 'browser to web server' communication, then you'll also need to arrange for your clients to let their users know that its okay to send your server UA-CH values.
+If your service would be classed as a third-party in the 'browser to web server' communication, then you'll also need to arrange for your clients to let their users know that it's okay to send your server UA-CH values.
 This is because the 'high-entropy' UA-CH values are not sent to third-parties by default.

 In order to do this, you'll need to ask your customers to use the `Delegate-CH` HTML directive or the `Permissions-Policy` HTTP header.
 This will be similar to the changes described [above](@ref UACH_Headers_Cloud) for calls to our cloud service.
-(In that instance, our cloud service is the third-party)
+(In that instance, our cloud service is the third-party.)
-The difference being that you'll need to replace 'https://cloud.51degrees.com' with the domain for your service.
+The difference being that you'll need to replace <pre>https://cloud.51degrees.com</pre> with the domain for your service.